Astros erupt for 21 runs against Mariners as Cole cruises | Devdiscourse

 Cole (16-5) extended his winning streak to 12 by surrendering one run on one hit with a season-high 15 strikeouts over eight dominant innings.
 His strikeout of Seattle right fielder Keon Broxton in the sixth inning was his 11th of the game and 277th on the season, eclipsing the 276 strikeouts he recorded in 2018, his first season with the Astros.
 Cole extended his franchise record of double-digit strikeout performances to 17 this season, including five in succession.
 He became the second pitcher in history with at least 14 strikeouts in three consecutive starts (Pedro Martinez, 1999).
 He threw 96 pitches on his 29th birthday.

-Houston sent 13 batters to the plate during the nine-run third.
+Houston sent 14 batters to the plate during the nine-run third.
 The Astros capped the afternoon with a club-record 11 doubles, three from Alvarez (4-for-6, six RBIs).
-Springer added four RBIs. --Field Level Media
+Springer added four RBIs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)